Analyzing NYSE:SLQT (SLQT) & Its Rivals

 |2.38

-NYSE:SLQT currently has a consensus price target of $31.10, indicating a potential upside of 57.15%.
-As a group, “Insurance agents, brokers, & service” companies have a potential upside of 8.10%.
-Given NYSE:SLQT’s stronger consensus rating and higher possible upside, equities research analysts clearly believe NYSE:SLQT is more favorable than its peers.
+NYSE:SLQT presently has a consensus price target of $31.10, suggesting a potential upside of 62.57%.
+As a group, “Insurance agents, brokers, & service” companies have a potential upside of 6.60%.
+Given NYSE:SLQT’s stronger consensus rating and higher possible upside, analysts plainly believe NYSE:SLQT is more favorable than its competitors.

-This table compares NYSE:SLQT and its peers revenue, earnings per share and valuation.

 Summary